 Below are several examples of Community Connection Plans.

 Example 4 is an experienced seasoned marketer who had been in the same area for about ten years.
 Notice that as an experienced marketer, Therapist D makes contact with a wide range of referrers.
 Therapist D carries the largest caseload in our practice.
-Yet he weaves marketing opportunities into his routine.
+Meanwhile, he weaves marketing opportunities into his routine.
 It is his habit of ongoing and sustained marketing that undoubtedly is one of the reasons he has the largest caseload.

-Example 1: A Summer Plan
+Example 1: A First Plan for marketing our mental health practice

 Community Connection Plan for: Therapist A